haosulab/ManiSkill/docs/source/roadmap/index.md

 We are constantly working to improve ManiSkill on all aspects, from simulation/rendering speed to usability.
 Below is a brief list of planned upcoming features that will come to ManiSkill in the future

-- GPU parallelized low-level mobile manipulation tasks (at the moment you can just take random actions but there are no reward/success metrics)
 - More fully interactive scene datasets (currently there is only ReplicaCAD.
-There is also AI2THOR scenes but they are not interactable)
+There are also AI2THOR scenes but they are not interactable)
-- More industrial robots properly modelled and added into simulation (Google Robot, UR5, Unitree H1 etc.)
 - Larger demonstration datasets, especially tele-operated demonstrations
-- RL Baselines (Algorithms like SAC, TDMPC2 etc.)
+- More RL Baselines
-- Offline RL Baselines (Algorithms like IQL, CQL, etc.)
+- More offline RL Baselines (Algorithms like IQL, CQL, etc.)
-- Behavior Cloning Baselines (Algorithms like 3D Diffusion Policy, etc.)
+- More behavior Cloning Baselines
 - Vision Language Model Baselines (Algorithms like PerAct, VoxPoser, etc.)
 - Easy to use domain randomization tools (randomizing lighting, camera poses, object textures etc.)
 - Wider variety of verified tasks